While there exists federal regulation of franchising, laws also vary from state to state.

 Any franchisee is required to pay fees to the franchisor in order to purchase their own branch of the franchise.

 In Hawaii, Minnesota, Mississippi, Nebraska, and South Dakota, the franchise must have an association with a community of interest rather than a marketing plan.
-In other words, these states require that a business have a specific desired demographic, association with trademark and required fee.
+In other words, these states require that a business have a specific desired demographic, association with trademark and the required fee.

 Disclosure law is regulated at the federal level by the Federal Trade Commission (FTC).
 This agency works to ensure fair business practices throughout the country.
 Disclosure law in franchising seeks to ensure that all relative and important information regarding the franchise is disclosed at the time of the franchise offering.
 This area of franchise law creates a transparent interaction between the franchisor and franchisee.